hidekatsu-izuno/nuxt-history-state/README.md

 Nuxt.js module to backup or restore historical states.

-Notice: this module is only active on spa mode.

 ## Features

 - Restore a last state after going forward or back.